 Congress agreed the Department of the Interior could hold a lease sale of up to 800,00 acres of ANWR within the next decade.
 The Congressional Budget Office projected that the sale of land could generate almost $900 million for the federal government.
 This revenue is seen as vital because it would pay for tax cuts created by the Republicans' overhaul of the tax system.

 Though it's much more likely now, drilling is unlikely for at least a decade.

 "It's still an open question about whether drilling will ever happen there," said Matt Lee-Ashley, a senior fellow at the Center for American Progress and former Interior Department official.
 "It's hard to image that drilling will occur in the next 10 years — or ever."

 The delay could be due to "required environmental scrutiny and permit reviews — and then the inevitable lawsuits from local communities and environmental groups opposed to any development in that rugged wilderness," point out Ari Natter and Jennifer A. Dlouhy of Bloomberg.

-Plans to drill in the ANWR have been priority for Sen. Lisa Murkowski (R-Alaska), who leads the Senate committee.
-She contends that the drilling will be boon to Alaska and the U.S., and that it will be done in a way that respects the environment.
+Plans to drill in ANWR have been a priority for Sen. Lisa Murkowski (R-Alaska), who leads the Senate Energy and Natural Resources Committee.
+She says drilling will be boon to Alaska and the U.S., and that it will be done in a way that respects the environment.

 "If we move forward with development, we will do it right.
 We will take care of our wildlife, our lands and our people," she said during a hearing of the committee.